By Jennifer Johnson

 Southland identifies four key components to its strategy: relationships, relief, discipleship, and transformation.

-“We build relationships for the long haul,” says Gordon Walls, executive director of outreach.
+“We build relationships for the long haul,” says Gordon Walls, executive director of outreach.
 “Our church mission is to “˜unleash a revolution of love.”
 That doesn”t happen overnight.
-If we”re going to change a neighborhood or a city, we have to know it and earn the trust of its people.”
+If we”re going to change a neighborhood or a city, we have to know it and earn the trust of its people.”

 This relationship building not only requires consistent, long-term effort; it also requires the discipline of focus.
-The church aims for big impact in a few places at a time, and outreach events and service activities are planned to generate multiple “touches” with an area and its families.
+The church aims for big impact in a few places at a time, and outreach events and service activities are planned to generate multiple “touches” with an area and its families.
 Potentially good ideas may be shelved if they don”t further the mission in that area.

-“We”ll meet a family at a neighborhood cookout hosted by Southland, then connect again through a mentoring or tutoring program in the school,” Walls says.
-“Maybe later that year we”ll play basketball together, because instead of having sports at our campus we”re now playing at the neighborhood gym.”
+“We”ll meet a family at a neighborhood cookout hosted by Southland, then connect again through a mentoring or tutoring program in the school,” Walls says.
+“Maybe later that year we”ll play basketball together, because instead of having sports at our campus we”re now playing at the neighborhood gym.”

 As these relationships are built, the relief component becomes crucial.
 Just as Jesus often healed physical and emotional needs before addressing an individual”s spiritual condition, Southland looks for the most pressing concerns of a group and works independently or with partners to provide help.

-“We look for needs no one else is meeting and people groups being forgotten,” says lead executive pastor Chris Hahn.
+“We look for needs no one else is meeting and people groups being forgotten,” says lead executive pastor Chris Hahn.
 “But if there is an organization already doing good work, we”ll partner with financial resources and volunteers.
-We”d rather multiply our efforts than compete.”
+We”d rather multiply our efforts than compete.”

 After relationships have developed and immediate needs have been met, the focus can effectively turn to discipleship.
-For Southland, service and evangelism are a “both/and.”
+For Southland, service and evangelism are a “both/and.”

-“We want to change beliefs, not just behavior,” Walls says.
-“This means addressing unhealthy patterns and introducing people to Christ.”
+“We want to change beliefs, not just behavior,” Walls says.
+“This means addressing unhealthy patterns and introducing people to Christ.”

-“If you only go in and meet needs, you”re just another social agency,” says Hahn.
-“We don”t leave Jesus on the sidelines, and we”re clear about our desire to lead people through belief, repentance, baptism, and involvement in a local church.”
+“If you only go in and meet needs, you”re just another social agency,” says Hahn.
+“We don”t leave Jesus on the sidelines, and we”re clear about our desire to lead people through belief, repentance, baptism, and involvement in a local church.”

-“But you have to earn the right to be heard,” Walls adds.
+“But you have to earn the right to be heard,” Walls adds.
 “We call our members to “˜love God and love people and prove it daily.”
-When that happens, we”re influencing others for Christ and developing credibility so we can eventually talk to them about Jesus as the ultimate answer to their needs.”
+When that happens, we”re influencing others for Christ and developing credibility so we can eventually talk to them about Jesus as the ultimate answer to their needs.”

 These efforts build on each other to lead to transformation, the fourth and final step.
-Here, lives are “reshaped, repurposed, redirected, reintegrated, and redeveloped.”
+Here, lives are “reshaped, repurposed, redirected, reintegrated, and redeveloped.”

 What They”re Doing (and What They”re Learning)

-Currently, Southland is concentrating its efforts among several specific groups of people 06_Johnson_SL_chart_JNand in four neighborhoods throughout the city (see sidebar).
+Currently, Southland is concentrating its efforts among several specific groups of people and in four neighborhoods throughout the city (see sidebar).
 Church members donate backpacks of food for hungry children at five area schools and also participate in tutoring and mentoring programs.
 Each week, Serve the City volunteers visit three of the poorest, most crime-infested neighborhoods.
 The Bruised Reed ministry delivers hot, homemade meals to women who work as exotic dancers in five local clubs.
 Two medical clinics provide free medical and dental care to uninsured people who meet the federal poverty guidelines, and Helping Through Him shares donated clothing, furniture, appliances, and even vehicles.

 Southland opened its first satellite location in Danville, Kentucky, in 2009, and its second in a renovated shopping mall near downtown Lexington, in January.
 The church”s focus is a constant at each location, while the specific strategy may vary based on the needs of each community.